 8 Steps to calculating after tax cash flow

-This article guides you through the procedures for creating an after-tax cash flow analysis.
+This article guides you through the procedures for creating an after-tax cash flow analysis and how to use it in property valuation.
 The rental house unit is the foundation for the computations here.

 Let’s dive in and understand several steps to calculating the after tax cash flow of any property.